See the Magna Carta and Marvel at the World's Tallest Medieval Church

-Salisbury Cathedral is an easy day tour from London, combining; Windsor Castle, Stonehenge and Salisbury Cathedral tour makes a great day out.
+Salisbury Cathedral is an easy day tour from London.
+Combining; Windsor Castle, Stonehenge and Salisbury Cathedral tour makes a great day out.
 Salisburys' sister cathedral city is Winchester.
-Once the capital of England and subsequently the church contains the bones of Anglo-Saxon and early Norman Kings.
+Once the capital of England and subsequently, the church contains the bones of Anglo-Saxon and early Norman Kings.
 Winchester Cathedral is also the last resting place of Jane Austen.
-If you are a fan of the author, please consider our suggested Jane Austen's England Tour.
+If you like the author, please consider our suggested Jane Austen's England Tour.
 Prefer to stay overnight and tour the glorious English countryside?
 We recommend our suggested Town and Country Tour for a first-time visit to England.
 We can customise the itinerary to include Warwick Castle and make other suggestions based on your interests and accommodation preferences.

 When wishing to stay in the Salisbury region and maybe needing access to the Southampton cruise terminals, we recommend staying at Chewton Glen Hotel and Spa.
 Further west in the delightful Dorset countryside (Thomas Hardy Country) is Summer Lodge and Acorn Inn.
 North is the UNESCO World Heritage City of Bath.
 Where you can stay at the Royal Crescent or Bath Priory Hotel.

 Salisbury Cathedral, Soaring Towards the Heavens

 - VIP Tours Available

 - World's Oldest Working Clock